Logiqx/gps-details/docs/devices/garmin/filtering/README.md

 ### Hypothesis

 - The FIT records contain speed data that has been filtered (or not) according to the sport profile.
-- The GPS metadata contains speed data that has been through a generic filter, perhaps used for pace information?
+- The GPS metadata contains speed data that has been through a generic filter, perhaps used for live speeds or pace information?